Guilt

 We are very bad at being objective, which causes the sense of guilt to exist without real justification.
 It can result from states of Ambiguity, for example, when have we done enough? what is our standard of measuring whether we were successful or whether we failed others?

 It can also result from unfair comparisons.
-For example if in the past you had time to do x, and no you don't, it would be unfair for you to expect yourself to reach the same standard.
-You always have to set your Expectations to your reality.
+For example if in the past you had time to do x, and now you don't, it would be unfair for you to expect yourself to reach the same standard.
+You always have to set your Expectations in accordance with reality Acceptance.

 Visual